6 best sites to book South America tours online

 - Intrepid: While Intrepid doesn't have strict age limits its tours, the Basix tours are catered toward a younger traveller.

 Need a flight to meet up with your South America tour?

-LAN Airlines, which is based in Chile, offers direct flights to Santiago and connections to most major cities in South America.
+LATAM Airlines, which is based in Chile, offers direct flights to Santiago and connections to most major cities in South America.
 Check out some of the destinations they offer flights to on the airline's website.